DimABSA/DimABSA2026/README.md

 The output should be in JSON Lines format and include the following fields.
 All textual outputs are **case-sensitive**.
 - `ID` – A unique identifier that exactly matches the input ID.
-- `Quadruplet` – A list of extracted quadruplets, where each quadruplet includes the following fields.
+- `Quadruplet` – A list of extracted quadruplets, where each quadruplet contains:
     - `Aspect` – The aspect term, which should retain the same case as in the input text.
     - `Category` – The aspect category, formatted as `ENTITY#ATTRIBUTE` and written in **UPPERCASE**.
 For all valid combinations, see the [full list of aspect categories](#full-list-of-aspect-categories).
     - `Opinion` – The opinion term, which should retain the same case as in the input text.